sethgover/circles/README.md

 # circles

-this is based on a concept by michael @fogleman
+based on a idea by michael fogleman